 Effexor Side Effects

 Nausea, sexual dysfunction and decreased appetite are among the common side effects of Effexor (venlafaxine).
 The antidepressant drug can also cause more serious problems, including suicidal thoughts and behavior, elevated blood pressure and miscarriages.
-Some people experience troubling withdrawal symptoms when they stop taking venlafaxine.

-Effexor — which is only available in its generic form, venlafaxine, or in the extended-release version of the drug, Effexor XR — can cause other serious side effects including:
+Effexor — which is only available in its generic form, venlafaxine, or in the extended-release version of the drug, Effexor XR — can cause other serious side effects, including:

 - Abnormal Bleeding

-- Angle Closure Glaucoma
+- Angle closure glaucoma

-- Decreased appetite and anorexia pediatric patients
+- Decreased appetite and anorexia in pediatric patients

 - Discontinuation syndrome (withdrawal symptoms)

 Because Effexor and other antidepressants have also been linked to miscarriage and complications in newborns, patients should notify their doctor if they are pregnant or may become pregnant while taking the drug.
-Venlafaxine can also be passed from mother to child through breast milk, so women should talk to a physician if they plan to breast feed while taking the drug.
+Venlafaxine can also be passed from mother to child through breast milk, so women should talk to a physician if they plan to breastfeed while taking the drug.

 Nausea, Sexual Dysfunction and Other Common Side Effects

-- Constipation and diarrhea
+- Constipation

 - Frequent yawning